 Despite its many advantages, some Tesla Model 3 owners have encountered issues with their vehicles not locking automatically.
 This oversight leaves their cars susceptible to theft and unauthorized access, posing a significant concern.
 In this article, we will discuss potential reasons behind your Tesla Model 3’s failure to lock automatically and provide solutions to address this problem.

-Fix: Tesla Model 3 Not Locking Automotically
+- How to Fix Tesla Model 3 Not Locking Automatically

 How to Fix Tesla Model 3 Not Locking Automatically